You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Solution

 FSU Canvas users may be able to gain limited access to course materials in Canvas while in China.
-Due to a lack of reliable and complete access, however, instructors and administrators should for the time being explore alternatives to using the Canvas LMS while operating within China.
+Due to a lack of reliable and complete access, however, instructors and administrators should, for the time being, explore alternatives to using the Canvas LMS while operating within China.